kexingao/dqn-perudo/README.md

-# dqn-perudo
+# DQN-Perudo

-Hi,this is the initial version of using DQN to play Perudo against a robot.
+Hi,this is the initial version of using DQN to train an AI to play Perudo against a robot.

 There are 4 layers that had been created.